Which Statement About Childhood Obesity Is False?

 These days, most young ones spend a big chunk of their time glued to screens—whether it’s watching TV, scrolling through a tablet, tapping on a phone, or getting lost in video games.
 On top of that, many schools have scaled back on gym classes and outdoor recess.
 Put all that together, and it’s a recipe for trouble.

 Figuring out why some young ones struggle with size and wellness isn’t as simple as pointing to one cause.
-There’s a lot working behind the scenes—from what goes on in the kitchen to how often someone gets moving.
-Let’s break down what’s really happening:
+Many factors play a role—from meal habits to how much activity fills each day.
+Time to explore what’s really driving it:

 Sitting Still Too Long